KingSepron.co.uk

 Dennis Kucinich had been a member of Congress from Ohio for 6 years when he first ran for president, back in 2004.
 Clearly positioning himself as the most left wing candidate, Kucinich especially emphasised his opposition to the Iraq War, but also attacked free trade and organisations like the World Trade Organisation (WTO).
 He won no contests, but managed a few delegates, continuing to actively run a campaign after John Kerry won the parties nomination, in the hopes to pull the party to the left ideologically.
 Now having 10 years in Congress, Kucinich's 2008 campaign was more of the same, supporting universal healthcare, progressive politics, protectionism in trade, and a quick withdrawal from Iraq.
 He is probably best remembered in this election for using his position in the house to attempt to impeach Vice President Dick Cheney.
 Kucinich never managed to poll very high, and endorsed Obama in all but name before the Iowa caucus, asking his supporters to rank him second.
 Kucinich withdrew after the third contest, actively campaigning for Obama after he won the nomination.

 Gravel was a senator from Alaska for two terms from 1969 to 1981.
-He was known for his strong opposition to the Vietnam War, and was often described as a loose cannon, sometimes voting in ways that seemed to align himself with the Democrats more conservative wing, despite his more left leaning views.
+He was known for his strong opposition to the Vietnam War, and was often described as a loose cannon, sometimes voting in ways that seemed to align himself with the Democrats' more conservative wing, despite his more left-leaning views.
 Gravel lost in the primary in his senate re-election after several missteps surrounding a bill that brought large chunks of Alaska into federal land.
 After spending several years working in the private market, Gravel became increasingly involved in direct democracy groups.
 In 2006, 25 years after he was last in elected office, Gravel announced his presidential candidacy.
 Gravel focused on promoting direct democracy, a speedy withdrawal from Iraq, as well as the USA paying reparations to Iraq for the war, universal healthcare, and an abolition of income tax, to be replaced entirely with a sales tax.
 Despite being the first ever candidate to go viral on the internet, Gravel's campaign struggled, barely registering in polls, and failing to make the ballot in several states.
 He ultimately withdrew in late March, switching party affiliation to the Libertarians.

 The last major losing candidate of the 2008 Democratic Presidential Primary, Hillary was first lady under Bill Clinton, during which time she actively pursued healthcare reform policies that ultimately failed to pass congress.
-After this, she became Senator for New York, and had just entered her second term upon running for President.
+After this, she became Senator from New York, and had just entered her second term upon running for President.
 Hillary was the clear front-runner from early-on, but lost ground over time to Barack Obama, who had begun the race in second.
-There's a few reasons Hillary started to lose out, Obama's charisma played well in the media, Hillary's message of experience resonated less than Obama's message of change, and, despite the two having very similar manifestos, Obama had consistently opposed the Iraq War from the start, while Hillary had initially supported it.
-Hillary went from the clear front-runner to polling behind Obama after a shock third place result in Iowa, before recovering to after winning New Hampshire.
+There's a few reasons Hillary started to lose out: Obama's charisma played well in the media, Hillary's message of experience resonated less than Obama's message of change, and, despite the two having very similar manifestos, Obama had consistently opposed the Iraq War from the start, while Hillary had initially supported it.
+Hillary went from the clear front-runner to polling behind Obama after a shock third place result in Iowa, before recovering her lead after winning New Hampshire.
 Obama won Nevada and South Carolina, and took a lead in the national polls after Edwards withdrew.
 The two campaigns pulled even after Super Tuesday, before Obama won a string of victories, including in states like Virginia and Wisconsin, which were expected to go for Hillary.
 The race ultimately dragged on through to June, but Obama was the clear frontrunner from late February onwards.
 Hillary conceded on June 7th, days after Obama had mathematically won.

 Hillary actively campaigned for Obama in the election, and became his Secretary of State (usually called a "Foreign Affairs Minister" in other countries) for his first term, before stepping down to become part of the Clinton Foundation, where she focused on women's education initiatives.
 She ultimately ran for president again in 2016, which I will cover at some point I am sure.